IHE/RAD.IRA/input/pagecontent/rad-x9.md

 This transaction is used to send accepted events to all subscribers that subscribed to the events.

-> Note that this transaction is agnostic about the actual event being transmitted and only describes the general requirements on sending or receiving an event.
-Event specific requirements are specified in the corresponding event specific transaction.

 ### 2:3.X9.2 Actors Roles

 **Table 2:3.X9.2-1: Actor Roles**